Deploy your app

 - Lean more about an App Engine with An Overview Of App Engine

-- Try something else with an App Engine with Getting Started with Flask on App Engine Standard Environment
+- Try something else with an App Engine with Building a Python 3 Flask app on App

 Google Cloud training and certification